Anon-Artist/R3C0Nizer/README.md

 # Usage

-`./reconizer.sh domain.com`
+`./reconizer.sh`

 # About

-* R3C0Nizer is a script written in Bash, Which is used for finding subdomain using multiple subdomain enumeration tools.
+* R3C0Nizer is a script written in Bash, Which was a subdomain enumeration tool, which is growing and is used for Automated scanning with latest updated, fastest and efficient tools.
   This is a script which automatically install every tools mentioned below in its first run.

 # Tools